C$ 57 Find Cheap Flights from British Columbia to Ontario

 • How far in advance should I book a flight from British Columbia to Ontario?

-To get a below-average price on the flight from British Columbia to Ontario, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 6 weeks before departure.
+To get a below-average price on a flight from British Columbia to Ontario, you should book around 3 weeks before departure, which saves you about 34% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 • How long is the flight to Ontario?

-An average direct flight from British Columbia to Ontario takes 5h 38m, covering a distance of 5123 km.
-The shortest route is Calgary (YYC) to Thunder Bay (YQT) with an average flight time of 2h 40m.
+An average direct flight from British Columbia to Ontario takes 6h 17m, covering a distance of 5170 km.
+The shortest route is Calgary (YYC) to Sudbury (YSB) with an average flight time of 3h 26m.

 • What are the most popular destinations in Ontario?

 Based on KAYAK flight searches, the most popular destination is Toronto (96% of total searches to Ontario).
 The next most popular destinations are Ottawa (4%) and London (0%).
-Searches for flights to Timmins (0%) and to Sarnia (0%) are also popular.
+Searches for flights to Sarnia (0%) are also popular.

-Reviews of the top 5 airlines serving from British Columbia to Ontario
+Reviews of the top 5 airlines flying from British Columbia to Ontario

 Need help choosing which airline to fly with from British Columbia to Ontario?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.